alextsolovikos/goal-transformer/README.md

+# Goal Transformer

-# Goal Transformer: Dynamics-Aware Motion Prediction using Multidimensional Transformers and Gaussian Processes
+Alex Tsolovikos and Efstathios Bakolas, *Goal Transformer: Dynamics-Aware Motion Prediction using Multidimensional Transformers and Gaussian Processes*.

 This work was done at *The University of Texas at Austin, Department of Aerospace Engineering*.